demisto/content/Packs/ExpanseV2/Integrations/FeedExpanse/README.md

-Use FeedExpanse to retrieve the list of discovered IPs/Domains/Certificates from Expander This integration was integrated and tested with version xx of FeedExpanse
+Use FeedExpanse to retrieve the list of discovered IPs/Domains/Certificates from Expander This integration was integrated and tested with version 2 of Expander API
 ## Configure FeedExpanse on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.